Armstrong Number in Java

 The first While loop will ensure that the given number is greater than 0, and statements inside the while loop will split the numbers and count individual digits inside the given value.
 If you do not understand the logic, please refer to the Count Number Of Digits in a Number article.

-The second Java while loop will keep the given number greater than 0 and calculates the sum of the powers.
+The second Java while loop will keep the given number greater than 0 and calculate the sum of the powers.

 Let us see the working principle of this Java Armstrong Number while loop iteration-wise.
 Here, the user Entered values are Number = 9474 and Sum = 0